W-Floyd/blog/content/projects/clickbait.md

 Finally, the mechanics of the project were completed, with each component individually power tested, though not yet in tandem with one another.
 As all of this was coming about, I had also begun getting the electronics in order.
+A limit switch was installed to keep the motor from destroying the machine When this switch invariably failed to activate, it resulted in the destruction of the front piece of the machine - at that stage more of a nuisance than a disaster.
+Spares were kept by, and small changes were made so the switch could be mounted elsewhere in a more reliable fashion.

 By way of a multi-button garage door opener, and a 433MHz receiver, wireless control could be granted to an Arduino for little money.
+A cheap buck-converter was added in order to run the Arduino and wireless setup, as well as the stepper motor driver.
+Thankfully, the voltage of the battery meant the stepper motor could be powered from the battery directly (18V being safely within the rated 12-24V range)

 {{<youtube TPhMx11LOok>}}